 The IRS granted the wife innocent spouse relief.
 Prior to obtaining this relief, the wife had paid part of the joint tax liability.
 Part of the payment was made from the wife’s separate property and the rest was paid from the husband and wife’s community property.

 The taxpayer petitioned the U.S. Tax Court to determine whether the IRS correctly handled her innocent spouse relief claim.
-The IRS agreed that the wife was entitled innocent spouse relief and a refund for the amount paid from her separate property, but it did not agree that she was entitled to a refund for the amount paid from her community property.
+The IRS agreed that the wife was entitled to innocent spouse relief and a refund for the amount paid from her separate property, but it did not agree that she was entitled to a refund for the amount paid from her community property.
 The U.S. Tax Court agreed with the IRS.

 Joint Liability for Taxes